MicrosoftDocs/sdk-api/sdk-api-src/content/evntprov/ns-evntprov-_event_data_descriptor.md

 ### -field Ptr

-A pointer to the data.
+A pointer to the event descriptor data.

 ### -field Size

-The size, in bytes, of the data.
+The size of the payload field, in bytes.

 ### -field DUMMYUNIONNAME